Project details

 - Nail on plywood strips across the bottom and halfway up the front of the frame, as shown, creating an upper and a lower row of nesting boxes.

-Step 14: Add the nesting boxes
+Step 14: Add the Nesting Boxes to the Frame

 - Cut floors for the three upper nesting boxes out of plywood, then nail them in place through the sides and the plywood strip.